imransal/My-Recipes/README.md

 [Code Validation PDF](https://github.com/imransal/My-Recipes/blob/main/documentation/Code%20Validation.pdf)

+## Project Changes

+### Profile

+The Profile page was removed.

+## Future Development

+ - Include option to upload images for Recipes.
+ - Add filter to search so can include ingredients.
+ - Add allergens.

 ## Deployment

 The main  branch of this repository represents the latest version and has been used to deploy the website.